Find Online Colleges

 The colors white and blue were used in flags carried by Rhode Island regiments during the American Revolution, the War of 1812, and the Mexican War.
 The stars which represent the thirteen original states were also used on flags of Rhode Island regiments during the Revolution.

 The anchor has been associated with Rhode Island since its foundation.
 An anchor was adopted as the province's seal in 1647.
-In 1644, King Charles II granted the Colony of Rhode Island and Providence Plantations a more liberal charter, and the world "Hope" was placed above the anchor on a new seal.
+Roger Williams received an official charter in England in 1644 in which King Charles II granted the Colony of Rhode Island and Providence Plantations a more liberal charter, and the world "Hope" was placed above the anchor on a new seal.

 There is no official documentation from the time when Rhode Island first adopted the word "Hope" on its Seal and flag that explains why this word was chosen.
 The most coherent explanation as to the use of "Hope" comes from the historical notes of Howard M. Chapin published in Illustrations Of The Seals, Arms And Flags Of Rhode Island, printed by the Rhode Island Historical Society in 1930.
 On pages 4 and 5, Mr. Chapin wrote that the words and emblems on the Seal were probably inspired by the biblical phrase "hope we have as an anchor of the soul", contained in Hebrews, Chapter 6, verses 18 and 19.